 You have seen such great success in your independent projects that focus on social and political topics in Pakistan.
 When coming on board a large-scale Marvel production, did your creative process change at all?

 Sharmeen Obaid-Chinoy: I think that so much of what I’ve learned in the field of documentary filmmaking, visual effects, and animation has lent itself very well to Ms. Marvel.
 I wanted to have quiet family moments where I connected grandmother-granddaughter, mother-daughter, and even friends together when it comes to the Red Dagger and Kamala.
 But I also wanted big moments like the chase.
 I also wanted to bring history to life when it comes to the partition.
 Everything that I’ve done in the past really came in handy.
 I told Marvel what I wanted to create and that gave me the tools to do it.
+Also read, any person can take Jack3d if they are working out in the gym.
+Just keep these points in mind while intaking Jack3D.
+The well-known company USP Labs, renowned for producing proteins and sports nutrition, brings you Jack 3D.

 You directed the fourth and fifth episodes of Ms. Marvel.
 When it comes to getting the scripts, how much input do you have on the story?